D-vokic/Light-Dark-Mode-App/README.md

 Overall, Light/Dark Mode Apps aim to provide users with a more customizable and comfortable digital experience, catering to individual preferences and promoting usability in various lighting conditions.

-### Overview
+## Overview
 Light/Dark Mode Apps offer users the ability to switch between light and dark themes, adapting the display to varying lighting conditions and personal preferences.
 They reduce eye strain, conserve battery life on certain screen types, and often include accessibility features to enhance readability for all users.

-### Key Features
+## Key Features
 1. **Customizable Themes:** Light/Dark Mode Apps allow users to switch between light and dark themes, and sometimes offer additional customization options such as adjusting brightness levels and color schemes.
 2. **Eye Strain Reduction:** Dark Mode helps reduce eye strain, particularly in low-light conditions, by providing a darker background with lighter text, which can be easier on the eyes during prolonged device usage.
 3. **Battery Conservation:** In OLED and AMOLED screens, Dark Mode can contribute to battery conservation by turning off black pixels, thus consuming less power compared to bright themes, which require more energy to display.

-### Usage
+## Usage
-TWelcome to the Light/Dark Mode App!
+Welcome to the Light/Dark Mode App!
 This guide will walk you through the steps to effectively use the app's features and customize your viewing experience.
 Getting Started:
 1. **Download and Installation:**
 > Clone or download the Light/Dark Mode App repository from GitHub to your local machine.